Your child wakes up one morning full of enthusiasm, and tells you all about their sudden passion and determination to learn to play guitar.

 Don’t lose sight of the fact that the guitar will be a central part of their new musical journey, and it must be something that they want to play.

-There are three different kinds of guitars that your child could choose – classical guitar, folk guitar, or electronic guitar.
+Before starting their guitar lessons, there are three different kinds of guitars that your child could choose - classical guitar, folk guitar, or electronic guitar.

 …has three thicker, metal strings, and three thinner, higher strings made from nylon, which is a lot less painful for little fingers.